po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/04-Stu_Models/README.md

-# 🐛 MySQL Table isn't Being Created to Specifications
+# 🐛 MySQL Table Isn't Being Created to Specifications

-Work with a partner to resolve the following issue(s):
+Work with a partner to resolve the following issues:

 * As a developer, I want a MySQL table with the same name as the Sequelize model.